Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

-{}{}, where the vector $\Omega^{\alpha}$, spatial with respect to $U^{\alpha}$, denotes the angular velocity of the body. $\Omega^{\alpha}$ is defined as follows: let $A^{\alpha}$ be some vector (also spatial wrt $U^{\alpha}$) with origin at the CM, and \emph{co-rotating} with the body; then From definitions (\ref{eq:Qab}) and (\ref{eq:mu}), we have: which, for the rigid body, in the CM frame, becomes: or, covariantly, The rate of work done on this body by the induction torque $\tau_{{\rm ind}}^{\alpha}$, $\mathcal{P}=\tau_{{\rm ind}}^{\alpha}\Omega_{\alpha}$, is, thus, from Eq.~(\ref{eq:tauindBab}), or (\ref{eq:tauind}): That is, we obtained precisely the work $\mathcal{P}_{{\rm ind}}$ of Sec.\ref{sub:Time-components-in-CM-frame }, Eqs. (\ref{eq:Induction1})-(\ref{eq:Induction}).
-This is the result we seek: we have just proved that the work transferred to the body by Faraday's law of induction, which, to pole-dipole order, is manifest in the projection along $U^{\alpha}$ of the dipole force $F_{{\rm EM}}^{\alpha}$, and on the variation of the proper mass $dm/d\tau$, is indeed associated to an induction torque, which causes $S^{2}$ to vary as expected (since $\tau_{{\rm ind}}^{\alpha}$ is not orthogonal to $S^{\alpha}$ in general).
-This torque was known to exist from some non-relativistic treatments in the literature \cite{Young,YoungQuestion66,Deissler}, dealing with the special case of \emph{spinning spherical} charged bodies.
-Only that torque is \emph{not} manifest to pole-dipole order as it involves the second moment of the charge $q_{\alpha\beta}$, which is of quadrupole order.
-Note as well that in order to assign a spinning particle a moment of inertia and an angular velocity, one must go beyond dipole order, as $I_{\alpha\beta}$, Eq.~(\ref{eq:Iab}), involves the {}``quadrupole'' of the mass $(m_{Q})_{\alpha\beta}$, Eq.~(\ref{eq:MassQuadrupole}).
-But the rate of work it does, $\tau_{{\rm ind}}^{\alpha}\Omega_{\alpha}$, by contrast, is manifest to dipole order, since, for a rigid body, $q_{\alpha\beta}$ and $\Omega^{\alpha}$ combine into the magnetic dipole moment $\mu^{\alpha}$, by virtue of Eq.~(\ref{eq:mu_rigid}).
+That is, we obtain precisely the work $\mathcal{P}_{{\rm ind}}=-F_{{\rm EM}}^{\alpha}U_{\alpha}$ of Sec.~\ref{sub:Time-components-in-CM-frame }, Eqs.~(\ref{eq:Induction1})-(\ref{eq:Induction}).
+This is the result we seek: we have just proved that the work transferred to the body by Faraday's law of induction, which, to pole-dipole order, is manifest in the projection along $U^{\alpha}$ of the dipole force $F_{{\rm EM}}^{\alpha}$ (and in the variation of the proper mass $dm/d\tau$), is indeed associated to an induction torque, which causes $S^{2}$ to vary as expected (since $\tau_{{\rm ind}}^{\alpha}$ is not orthogonal to $S^{\alpha}$ in general).
+This torque was known to exist from some non-relativistic treatments \cite{Young,YoungQuestion66,Deissler} dealing with the special case of spinning\emph{ spherical} charged bodies.
+It just happens that it is \emph{not} manifest to pole-dipole order, as it involves the second moment of the charge $q_{\alpha\beta}$, which is of quadrupole order \footnote{ Note also that in order to assign a moment of inertia $I_{\alpha\beta}$ and an angular velocity to a spinning particle one must go beyond dipole order, as $I_{\alpha\beta}=(h^{U})_{\alpha\beta}(m_{{\rm Q}})_{\ \tau}^{\tau}-(m_{{\rm Q}})_{\alpha\beta}$ (cf. e.g.~\cite{Gravitation}), where $(m_{{\rm Q}})_{\alpha\beta}$ is the mass ``quadrupole'', Eq.~(\ref{eq:MassQuadrupole}). }.
+But the rate of work that this torque does, $\tau_{{\rm ind}}^{\alpha}\Omega_{\alpha}$, is manifest to dipole order, since, for a rigid body, $q_{\alpha\beta}$ and $\Omega^{\alpha}$ combine into the magnetic dipole moment $\mu^{\alpha}$, by virtue of Eq.~(\ref{eq:mu_rigid}).